redhat-developer/vscode-openshift-tools/USAGE_DATA.md

 * openshift_version - cluster's OpenShift version (if can be accessed by the current user)
 * kubernetes_version - cluster's Kubernetes version

+#### Bind Service

+In addition to the generic command's usage data (see above), the `Bind Service` context menu option reports events when:

+* the wizard to select the service to bind to is opened
+* the wizard to select the service to bind to is submitted

 ### Add Cluster Editor

 The editor reports selection made on first page: